andrejsstepanovs/longboard-city/README.md

 Finds best longboard rides in city by cross referencing public transport map and location elevation.

-Use case:
+## Use case:

 1. Find route to drive using current tool
 2. Buy public transport ticket
 3. Drive to start location
-4. Cruise down the road till station
+4. Cruise down the road till next station
 5. Drive up with transport
 6. GOTO 4